-During years 2020-2024, the city of Overland Park plans to focus its CDBG resources to make neighborhood improvements in the low and moderate-income areas of the city.
+During years 2020-2024, the City of Overland Park plans to focus its CDBG resources to make neighborhood improvements in the low and moderate-income areas of the city.
 Neighborhood Indicators show that these areas may become blighted if actions are not taken during the next five years to prevent deteriorating conditions.

-The City will focus on minor home rehabilitation, street reconstruction, street lighting improvements, new curbs and sidewalks, and public amenities, such as small pocket parks with park benches and walking trails.
+The City will focus on minor home rehabilitation, street reconstruction, street lighting improvements, new curbs and sidewalks, and upgrading park and public amenities, such as park benches and walking trails.